ahbnr/PolygonArt/README.md

 ```

 It will output the image in SVG format.
-Here a complete example for generating and displaying an image on a graphical Linux installation:
+Here's a complete example for generating and displaying an image on a graphical Linux installation:

 ```console
 stack exec polygon 1337 > output.svg && xdg-open output.svg